imnadleeh/Power-Up/README.md

 ## FAQ

-Pull requests are welcome!
+Collaborations are welcome!
 Feel free to contact me or any other members for inquiries!

-Inspired by Airbnb's Experiences
+Inspired by [Airbnb](https://www.airbnb.com/)'s experiences

 Rails app generated with lewagon/rails-templates, created by the Le Wagon coding bootcamp team.